Nonstick pans

 of force too.
 There are adhesive forces holding the water

 molecules to the molecules in the glass.
-These forces are sometimes
+These are

 'van dur varls') forces, named for the Dutch physicist